This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 - Great for dry food, wet food, and water

-- 18/8 stainless steel or 300 series stainless steel dog & cat bowls
+- 18/8 stainless steel or 300 series stainless steel dog and cat bowls

-- Radioactive free, lead-free, and mercury-free (heavy metals) pet bowls
+- Radioactive free, lead-free, cadmium free and mercury-free (heavy metals) pet bowls

-- Bowls from each batch are tested!
+- Bowls from each batch are tested to ensure no contaminents!
 Click here for Pet Bowl Test Results.